sourcefrog/conserve/doc/unimplemented/encryption.md

 The key can optionally be stored in some kind of system keyring, so that it is somewhat harder to steal, e.g. so that it is only unlocked when the user is logged in.
 (At the price of only being available to make backups when the user is logged in, in that case.)

 It's important that users keep a copy of the key in a place where it will not be lost if the backup source is lost, e.g. typically not on the same machine.
 The key should be concisely representable as text.
-These backups of the key must also be stored somewhere that the user feels is significantly less likely to be compromised than the backup storage itself, otherwise the encrytion is adding no value.
+These backups of the key must also be stored somewhere that the user feels is significantly less likely to be compromised than the backup storage itself, otherwise the encryption is adding no value.

 Test restores or validation should allow the user to try presenting the key as if they were doing a recovery, e.g. by typing it in or using a non-default file, even if it is normally read from a file or keyring.